Hold Your Nerve: Some Things to Consider Before You Cash Out28th February 2019 / Julian

 – How many variables: knowing the statistics from past matches is crucial, but it’s also important to keep in mind what kind of things can happen in the future.
 More specifically, how many variables can change the outcome of the result?
 How many substitutions are left to be made?
 How many players are on yellow cards?
 It’s also wise to consider that these variables are vastly multiplied when cashing out on an accumulator bet.

 – Watch the match: it’s always important to keep one eye on the value of the cash out option but you should also have at least one eye on the match itself.
 There’s no better way to get a feel for the flow of a game by watching it as it happens.
 Most of the popular online bookmakers have live streaming services for football games and tennis matches and there is always the option to listen to radio coverage of less popular matches.

 – The window of opportunity: the inherent gamble of cashing out is not just whether you will or won’t go for it.
 It is also about when you go for it.
 The thing is that cash out values get increasingly closer to the end-result profit as the game gets closer to the final whistle and the voice saying “just one more minute” is always going to be in the back of your mind.
 There is no scientific answer to the question of when to cash out because every game is different, as is every punter.
-However, it might be worth having your own idea of when you should look to secure profits or cut losses, be it a window of 5 minutes or 30 minutes.
+However, it might be worth having your own idea of when you should look to cut losses, be it a window of 5 minutes or 30 minutes.
 And, whatever you do, don’t cash out a bet at half time!

 The tip is based on the personal opinion of the author.
 No success is guaranteed.
 Please gamble responsibly.
 18+